Claremont Institute: Publications

-The Claremont Institute publishes the Claremont Review of Books.
-The CRB is edited by Charles R. Kesler and features regular columns by Martha Bayles, Mark Helprin, Michael Anton and Spencer Klavan.
+The Claremont Institute publishes the Claremont Review of Books, edited by Charles R. Kesler, which features regular columns by Martha Bayles, Mark Helprin, Michael Anton, and Spencer Klavan.
 The institute also publishes The American Mind.
-Claremont Vice President of Education Matt Peterson serves as editor; and James Poulos is executive editor.
-The publication has featured essays by Newt Gingrich, Sen. Todd Young, Sen. Marco Rubio, Rep. Jim Banks, and Sen. Tom Cotton.
+Claremont Vice President of Education Matt Peterson serves as editor, and James Poulos is executive editor.
+The publication has featured essays by Newt Gingrich, Todd Young, Marco Rubio, Jim Banks, and Tom Cotton.